gopro/labs/docs/control/notes/README.md

 ## HERO11 Black Mini

+### 2.30.70 - May 19, 2023
+- Added !MFAST=1 for fewer Labs notifications on boot.
+- Added !MBERS=2 for disabling ERS only when Hypersmooth is off.
+- Added oMEXPQ=value for an fixed exposure time of 1/value.
+Same as oMEXPN=100oMEXPM=100, so a simplification only.
+- Enhanced EXTQ,EXTN,EXTX and EXPT to work on timelapse video
+- Restored Overlays and Logos to Livestream feeds (use only small logos and overlays for reliability)
+- Fixed motion detection so would scan the full image in TimeWarp mode (was only scanning middle 50%.)
+- Fixed Overlays use AM/PM now correctly use 12 hour time
+- Fixed using of Math funcitons is save scripts.

 ### 2.20.70 - Mar 31, 2023
 - Update to new command language with variable support (matching HERO11 2.10.70.)
 - Added !Cx where x is GBs to make sure is clear.
 If more than x is available, no files are removed. x is limited to half SD size.
 Deletes the oldest media first.
 Ideal for dashcam applications.